JPLMLIA/vercye_ops/docs/docs/Vercye/metdata.md

 The `ERA5` data is fetched through `Google Earth Engine`.
 Therefore, this requires you to authenticate with your `Earth Engine` project.
 During execution of the pipeline, the meteorological data is then fetched as the centroid or mean of a region from `Earth Engine`.

+If you plan on using this approach you will have to run `earthengine authenticate` and complete the steps in the terminal before starting the pipeline.

 ## CHIRPS

 **Downloading CHIRPS Precipitation Data**